-Various email tools help creating design elements like buttons and calls-to-action.
+Various email tools help to create design elements like buttons and calls-to-action.
 They also provide testing and check out your email on bugs and errors.

 This easy-to-use tool allows creating cool-looking CSS buttons.
 Since not all clients are set automatically to display images, this may become a problem for your pic-style calls-to-action.
 Use Da Button Factory to avoid this issue and make your CTA button prominent in your email.

-Another service that allows you creating enhanced VML or CSS buttons with a help of a visual or a CSS editor.
-Choose among three preset buttons, change the color, background image and text, add a link and you’re done!
+Another service that allows you were creating enhanced VML or CSS buttons with the help of a visual or a CSS editor.
+Choose among three preset buttons, change the color, background image, and text, add a link and you’re done!

-In addition to Bulletproof Email Buttons you can use this tool from CampaignMonitor.
-Bulletproof Background Images offers you pretty simple interface to create a stunning-looking responsive background for your email.
+In addition to Bulletproof Email Buttons, you can use this tool from CampaignMonitor.
+Bulletproof Background Images offers you a pretty simple interface to create a stunning-looking responsive background for your email.

-This service is a great testing tool that allows you to check out the look of your email on various platforms and devices.
+This service is a great testing tool that allows you to check out your email’s look on various platforms and devices.
 It examines your email for bugs and broken links.
 You can start a free 7-day trial to check out all its options.

 MailKitchen also offers a free plan for those who need not more than 15,000 emails to 5,000 contacts per month.
 As with many other services, you can choose a free template or add your own.
 Analytics tracking is also available.

 Amazon Simple Email Service (SES) is a cool option for small businesses that use Amazon.
-It’s completely free for Amazon EC2 users and allows them sending up to 2,000 emails per day.
-If you need more you will have to pay a fee as little as $.10 per one thousand emails.
+It’s completely free for Amazon EC2 users and allows them to send up to 2,000 emails per day.
+If you need more, you will have to pay a fee of as little as $.10 per one thousand emails.

-Thus, you now can see that email is not dead.
-This is a vital marketing tool that can bring your business a lot of customers if created and used wisely.
+Thus, you now can see that the email is not dead.
+This is a vital marketing tool that can bring your business many customers if created and used wisely.